proplot-dev/proplot/docs/quickstart5.rst

 It is also easy to change the “gamma” of a `~proplot.colortools.PerceptuallyUniformColormap` uniform colormap on-the-fly.
-The “gamma” controls how the luminance and saturation channels vary across the two ends of the colormap.
+The “gamma” controls how the luminance and saturation channels vary between segments of the colormap.
 A gamma larger than ``1`` emphasizes high luminance, low saturation colors, and a gamma smaller than ``1`` emphasizes low luminance, high saturation colors.
 See `~proplot.colortools.PerceptuallyUniformColormap` for details.